← All Articles

 Law of Prägnanz

-People will perceive and interpret ambiguous or complex images as the simplest form possible.
+People interpret complex images as the simplest form possible.

 Law of Similarity